-All in all, the recipe takes about thirty (30) to forty (40) minutes to prepare.
+All in all, the recipe takes about 30 to 40 minutes to prepare.
 But, I promise you, it's worth the effort.

 I'm not someone who generally enjoys fried fish, but this one has changed my mind.
 I will definitely be eating more fish and chips in the future.

 Beer Battered Cod Instructions:

 In order to ensure the the batter doesn't get soggy, it's important to start with the seafood.
 Go ahead and pull the cod our of your fridge and set it on a plate.

-We used a stock pot and about two (2) cups of vegetable oil.
+We used a stock pot and about 2 cups of vegetable oil.
 Depending on the size of your pan, you might need a little more or less cooking oil.

 Next, in a large mixing bowl combine the flour, garlic powder, and seafood seasoning.
 Use a fork or whisk to mix the dry ingredients before adding the egg and beer.

 When the wet ingredients have been added, grab your fork or whisk again and mix everything together.
 A quick note about the beer.

 At this point, you can grab a piece of fish and dip it into the beer batter.
 You'll want to ensure that you cover the whole filet.

-Let it cook for about ten (10) minutes, if it's fully submerged in the hot oil.
+Let it cook for about 10 minutes, if it's fully submerged in the hot oil.
 Last, remove it from the pan and place it on a wire rack to cool.

 That's it, your beer battered cod recipe is done.
 Feel free to serve it with oven potatoes like we did or with anything you desire.

 Beer Battered Cod Recipe Tips:

-If you decide to use frozen cod, make sure to completely thaw out the fish before frying.
+- If you decide to use frozen cod, make sure to completely thaw out the fish before frying.
 Follow the instructions and use a paper towel to dry out and remove as much moisture as possible.

 - Place it on a baking sheet lined with foil and a wire rack.
-Preheat your oven to 400 degrees F. and cook the fish for ten (10) minutes per quarter (1/4) of a pound (less time for smaller pieces).
+Preheat your oven to 400°F. and cook the fish for 10 minutes per quarter of a pound (less time for smaller pieces).

 - The pieces need room to cook properly.
 Furthermore, if you put too many pieces of fish into the pan at once, it will lower the temperature of the oil.

-- 1 Large Egg
+- 1 large egg

-- 12 Ounces Beer
+- 12 ounces beer